 Have you moved home, bought new furniture, added a second cat or had a baby?
 While the joys of a new life, surroundings, and possessions make humans happy, this is rarely the case for your cat.

-Vacuum cleaners, blenders, drills, hair dryers, etc., can cause your cat to panic.
+Vacuum cleaners, blenders, drills, hairdryers, fireworks, etc, can cause your cat to panic.
 Has your smoke alarm ever gone off?
-Did your car disappear for hours?
+These things can be scary for felines because they don’t really understand what’s happening.

-Cats that have been adopted from shelters may have both mental and physical scars.
-Unless your cat was born into your family, its past life might have been one of significant trauma.
-Physical abuse at the hands of a previous owner is, unfortunately, a common problem.
+Cats that have been adopted from shelters may have mental and physical scars.
+Unless your cat was born into your family or you know the full history, its past life might have been one of significant trauma.
+Physical abuse at the hands of a previous owner is a common problem.

-If you think that your cat is hiding out of the fear of being beaten or attacked, you should do your best to be understanding and consult with a behavior specialist (if your budget allows.)
+If you think that your cat is hiding out of the fear of being beaten or attacked, you should do your best to be understanding and consult with an animal behavioral specialist.

 7) Multi-Cat Household